JacquesDeclercq/Exquisite-corpse-Jacques/README.md

 As he is a real PhotoShop Master, the presentation looks exquisite.
 Lots of shiny things, lots of nice colors.
 I like!

+AS he is a nice storyteller! people will be enjoy his story very curiously! his AI topic will be very good helpful for his fellow coders and coders will use it.